jhu-ip/cs220-s22/assign/hw3.md

 Otherwise:

-* the function changes the pixel at the specified coordinates to the fill color
+1. the function changes the pixel at the specified coordinates to the fill color, and then
-* then, it recursively initiates a recursive flood fill at the neighboring pixels above, below, left, and right of the specified pixel
+2. it recursively initiates a recursive flood fill at the neighboring pixels above, below, left, and right of the specified pixel

+## Testing your program

+TODO: section about example command files and expected rendered image files that are included with the starter code, how to do some automated testing to make sure that the output is the same as the expected output.

+## Submission

+Create a .zip file named `hw3.zip` which contains

+* all of the `.c` files
+* all of the `.h` files
+* your `Makefile`
+* `gitlog.txt`

+Copy the `hw3.zip` file to your local machine, and submit it as **Homework 3** on Gradescope.
+When you submit, gradescope conducts a series of automatic tests.
+These tests do basic things like check that you submitted the right files and that your `Makefile` correctly compiles and links the required programs.
+If you see error messages here (look for red), address them and resubmit.
+You may re-submit any number of times prior to the deadline;
+only your latest submission will be graded.
+Review the course syllabus for late submission policies (grace period and late days), and remember that if your final submitted code does not compile, you will likely earn a zero score for the assignment.

+Two notes regarding automatic checks for programming assignments:

+* Passing an automatic check is not itself worth points.
+(There might be a nominal, low point value like 0.01 associated with a check, but that won’t count in the end.)
+The checks exist to help you and the graders find obvious errors.
+This will be true for most of the assignments;
+  the actual grades are given manually by the graders, along with comments.
+* The automatic checks cover some of the requirements set out in the assignment, but not all.
+In general, it is up to you to test your own work and ensure your programs satisfy _all stated requirements_.

+Passing all the automatic checks does not necessarily mean you will earn all the points.